YU000jp/logseq-plugin-blank-line/readme.md

       > Add the specified number of lines to the top of the page.
    2. Menu Item `🦢 Create new lines at bottom of the page ⏬`
       > Add the specified number of lines to the bottom of the page.

+- Select one or more lines and execute the command with a shortcut key.
+   > To select multiple lines, press the `Esc` key on the block you are editing to switch to the block selection state, and select the blocks by clicking with `Ctrl` or using `Shift ↑ ↓`.
+   1. Clear selected blocks
+      > The standard Logseq deletion command deletes the entire block, but instead it clears only the contents.

 ---